The Marshall Aid Commemoration Commission

 The Marshall Aid Commemoration Commission runs the UK’s flagship scholarship programme with the United States

 The Marshall Commission was established by an Act of Parliament in 1953 to administer the Marshall Scholarship programme as an Executive Agency of the Foreign, Commonwealth and Development Office (FCDO).

 The Commission comprises up to 10 Commissioners who act as a Board for the programme, setting direction, providing oversight and adding value to the scholars experience in the UK, using their personal networks and experience to give them access to interesting and insightful opportunities.
-The Commission is supported by dedicated staff at the Association of Commonwealth Universities, which is contracted to administer the Marshall Scholarship programme.
+The Commission is supported by dedicated staff at the British Council, which is contracted to administer the Marshall Scholarship programme.

 Commissioners are responsible for:

 - Overseeing the grant-in-aid provided by the FCDO funding Marshall Scholarships for talented graduates from the United States, as well as nurturing the programme’s increasingly important funding partnerships with academic institutions and others.

 - Overseeing the selection of Scholars, working with Regional Selection Committees in the USA, in co-ordination with Consuls General and the Ambassador’s Advisory Council in Washington.